List of Legends of Tomorrow characters: Martin Stein / Firestorm

 Following Stein's death, his younger 1992 self is accidentally displaced in the Norsemen era with a Beebo toy, reveals details of Stein's change to his past during Hanukkah after his last encounter with his younger self in 1987 in the process.
 After taking his future self's advice, young Stein leads a fulfilling marriage with Clarissa following the couple's daughter Lily's birth, with him being a devoted father, therefore young Stein and his wife are living a much happier lives than what would have been without interfering Stein's destiny.
 The Legends end up saving him and getting him back to his own time with a replacement Beebo for his daughter.
 Becoming aware of his fate in 2017, young Stein decides not to learn the details of his impending death and avert it, knowing that he would die in the age of 67 hence a senior; he gathers that he would already lived his life to the fullest by then and even if he alters the event it would only bought himself a little time anyway due to being elderly.
 He resolves to treasure the life he has as a husband and father, and advises Jefferson to move on from his future self's death.

 In season seven, Gideon encounters a memory of Stein at the time she suffers a virus.

 The character was first introduced on The Flash.
-Garber left the series during season three, after his character's death during the "Crisis on Earth-X" crossover.
+Garber left the series during season three to return to working in theatre; as a result, Stein was killed off in the "Crisis on Earth-X" crossover.